-Caring can have many positive and rewarding aspects, however there are lots of reasons why caring can also leave a carer needing support.
+Caring can have many positive and rewarding aspects, however there are lots of reasons why caring can also leave the carer needing support.

 Caring for someone can have an impact on many aspects of your life and the council is committed to working with and supporting carers in North Tyneside.
-We can provide assessments for carers to identify their own needs through My Care and help them access events and services specifically aimed at carers.
+We provide a tool for carers to look at and identify their own needs through My Care and help them to access services, events, support and training specifically aimed at carers.

-You can also find out about wider events and services throughout North Tyneside with the SIGN directory.
+Carers can find out about wider events and services throughout North Tyneside by using the SIGN directory.

 The North Tyneside Carers’ Charter was developed by carers and sets out the key principles when working with carers, these include: